How Can You Know If You Have a Concussion?

 After the initial diagnosis, the patient should be monitored by someone familiar with the warning signs of a worsening condition.
 The patients with concerning symptoms should be hospitalized.
 Concussion treatment includes rest and a gradual return to physical activity.
 While there is no set duration for rest, the individual should be monitored for a recurrence of symptoms.

-Sometimes, targeted therapies like vision training or cognitive-behavioral therapy are necessary.
+Sometimes, targeted therapies like vision training are necessary.
 Over-the-counter medication may help with headaches, but patients should speak to their doctor before taking any medication.

 Did You Suffer a Concussion Because of Someone Else’s Negligence?